ravindUwU/firefox-refined-findbar/README.md

      );
      ```

-  4. Copy the CSS output into your `userChrome.css` file.
+  4. Copy the CSS output into your `userChrome.css` file and restart Firefox.

   </details>